 What is sarcoma?

-Sarcoma is the name given to a variety of cancers that arise from the bones and soft tissues, including fat, muscle and blood vessels.
-Bone sarcomas typically occur in children and adolescents, whereas soft tissue sarcomas are more common in adults.
+Sarcoma is the name given to cancers that arise from the bones and soft tissues, including fat, muscle and blood vessels.
+Bone sarcomas usually occur in children and adolescents, while soft tissue sarcomas are more common in adults.

 What is different about sarcoma?

-To add to the complexity of the disease, there are more than 70 subtypes of soft tissue sarcoma.
-All of the different subtypes of sarcoma are considered cancer; however, some subtypes of sarcoma are very slow growing and are almost benign, whereas others grow rapidly and are very aggressive.
+There is also a wide variation in types of sarcoma.
+There are more than 70 subtypes of soft tissue sarcoma, some of which are very slow growing and almost benign, whereas others grow rapidly and are very aggressive.
 Some of the more common subtypes are: